Last Updated: March 26, 2018

 Another major factor propelling the demand for food services in India is the growing youth population, primarily in the country’s urban regions.
 India has a large base of young consumers who form the majority of the workforce and, due to time constraints, barely get time for cooking.

 Online portals are expected to play a key role for companies trying to enter the hinterlands.
 The Internet has contributed in a big way, facilitating a cheaper and more convenient means to increase a company’s reach.
+It is estimated that 40 per cent of all FMCG purchases in India will be online by 2020, thereby making it a US$ 5-6 billion business opportunity.
 By the year 2025, e-commerce will contribute around 10-15 per cent sales of few categories in the FMCG sector*.

 Mr Mark Mobius, Executive Chairman, Templeton EM, opined that the Goods and Services Tax (GST) will lead to mergers and rise of world class consumer companies in India.
 GST and demonetisation are expected to drive demand, both in the rural and urban areas, and economic growth in a structured manner in the long term and improve performance of companies within the sector.